meowtec/relyzer/README.md

 }
 ```

+### (2) Use the `autoDetect` option

-The second way, is to tell Relyzer to auto detect the components.
+Tell Relyzer to auto detect the components.

-Relyzer will treat functions with uppercase first letter as functional components.
-And when the added hook `useRelyzer` be called, it will check whether the function is called in the React render call stack.
+Relyzer will inject `useRelyzer` to all the functions with uppercase first letter.
+When `useRelyzer` called, it will try to check whether the function is called in the React render call stack

 ```diff
 {